threehams/typescript-error-guide/examples/safePropertyAccess.md

 }

 const doStuff = (data?: UnreliableData) => {
-  // the future, but this is in stage 1 and may change
-  // const num = data?.mayExist?.deepMayExist?.nullableNumber ??
-0;
-  // const num = data?.mayExist?.deepMayExist?.nullableFunction?.("bob") ??
-0;

   // error: any nulls will cause runtime errors const unsafeNum = data.mayExist.deepMayExist.nullableNumber;